History at your fingertips

 How did we digitise the original newspapers and make them available online?

-Over the past year our team has been scanning up to 8,000 digital images per day from original bound newspaper pages.
-One benefit of being able to access the original bound volumes of newspapers and periodicals is that, unlike many other newspaper digitisation projects, we have been able to scan some of the rarest and most fragile newspapers in the collection.
+Over the past years our team has been scanning thousands of digital images per day from original bound newspaper pages, as well as microfilm .
+One benefit of being able to access the original bound volumes of newspapers is that, unlike many other newspaper digitisation projects, we have been able to scan some of the rarest and most fragile newspapers in the collection.

 We have even scanned single pages more than two feet wide!
 These publications are now not available for public view or access through the Library's reading rooms; however, they will be available to view on this website.

-Our scanning uses five Zeutschel A0 scanners that create very high quality digital images of 400dpi in 24bit colour.
+Our scanning uses five Zeutschel A0 scanners that create very high quality digital images (of 400dpi in 24bit colour, for the technically minded).

 Some of the newspapers already scanned have resulted in single page image files being as large as 400MB!
 This is due to the very large physical size of the original newspaper pages, particularly around the turn of the 19th century.